tezos-reward-distributor-organization/tezos-reward-distributor/docs/statistics.rst

 * We *do not* generate identifiers using any address information.

 If you wish to opt-out of this anonymous data collection, start TRD using the `--do_not_publish_stats` option.

+If you have any questions about this topic feel free to create an issue.

 Collected Data
 --------------